kevintruong/til/Memory/Memory,-Part-1:-Heap-Memory-Introduction.md

 The above implementation suffers from two major drawbacks:

-* System calls are slow (compared to library calls).
+-System calls are slow (compared to library calls).
 We should reserve a large amount of memory and only occasionally ask for more from the system.

-* No reuse of freed memory.
+-No reuse of freed memory.
 Our program never re-uses heap memory - it just keeps asking for a bigger heap.

 If this allocator was used in a typical program, the process would quickly exhaust all available memory.
 Instead we need an allocator that can efficiently use heap space and only ask for more memory when necessary.